marcov4lente/marcov4lente/_posts/2017-04-01-installing-a-letsencrypt-SSL-certificate-on-an-Ubuntu-16-04-xenial-server.md

 ```

 ## Automatic certificate renewal
-Automating the certificate renwal can be done via the system's crontab.
+Automating the certificate renewal can be done via the system's crontab.
 ```
 $ sudo crontab -e
 ```